SylverCoinage/testingPackage/README.md

 •	The program that tests the bots is written in Python3* and each bot has a function "nextMove" that gets called.

-•	The inputs for the function are 1) The moves played so far, 2) The remaining possible moves if there is a finite number of them
+•	The inputs for the function are 1) The moves played so far, 2) The remaining possible moves if there is a finite number of them, 3) The remaining time the bot has to make a move

 •	The function returns an integer which represents its move

-•	If the function returns an integer that is not a legal move, they earn a penalty.
-If, during a single game a player gets 3 penalties, they are forced to choose 1 and they lose the game.
+•	If the function returns an integer that is not a legal move, they lose.

+•	The bot has a chess clock...
+The time it takes for the program to verify your bot's move is taken out of your time.

+•	The largest move your bot can play is ____

 *Specifically, the bot has to work in the conda environment that can be loaded from sylverEnv.txt.